 - 1 personal reference (for the Gates Cambridge Scholarship)

-Application Deadline: The deadlines are as follows: Round 1 (US citizens based in the USA) – 12 October 2016 and Round 2 (all other eligible candidates) – 7 December 2016.
+Application Deadline: The deadlines are as follows: Round 1 (US citizens based in the USA) – October 11, 2017 and Round 2 (all other eligible candidates) – Dependent on your course – either December 6, 2017 or January 4, 2018.